EMERGENCY CARE

 Soreness or Discomfort

-The way that braces and Invisalign move your teeth will likely lead to some soreness and discomfort following their placement.
+The way that braces and aligners move your teeth will likely lead to some soreness and discomfort following their placement.
 This is completely normal, and no cause for alarm.
 To relieve this pain, feel free to take acetaminophen or other non-aspirin pain relievers while you become acclimated to your new orthodontic appliance.
 A heating pad applied for short periods may also help reduce the discomfort in your jaw.

 In addition, if you find that the braces are causing an abrasion in your mouth, please use a piece of wax (some was included in your kit on the day you got your braces on, but if you can’t find it, you can get some at any supermarket or pharmacy) to create a temporary barrier between the braces and the spot of the abrasion.